marvin1099/OBS-recording-mover/README.md

 e.g. `~/.config/OBS-recording-mover/mover_config.json` on Linux.
 These values are reused next time unless overridden on the command line.

+Keep the script running while recording (or all the time).
+After the recording is finished the output file will be moved to "$video_dir/$dest_base/$WindowName".

 ### Command-Line Arguments

 | Option                   | Description                                                           |